C++ Math Tan Function - C++ Programming Tutorial

 double tan(integral x);

-- It returns the tangent of an angle given in radians.
+It provides the tangent of an angle specified in radians.

 Key Points to Remember